ETIAS for Germany

 Recommended insurance to travel to Germany

-British travellers can use their European Health Insurance Card (EHIC) in the EU until it expires.
+British passport holders can use their European Health Insurance Card (EHIC) in the EU until it expires.

 With a valid EHIC, British citizens can receive state-provided medical care if they fall ill or have an accident whilst in Germany.